How Does CBD Make You Feel?

 That is, it’s a great product to take before bed to get a good night’s rest.

-While CBD can reduce inflammation, anxiety, and pain (things to that contribute to insomnia), it does not in itself make you sleepy.
+While CBD can provide calm and relaxation and promote stress relief, it does not in itself make you sleepy.

 The current research suggests that CBD actually promotes wakefulness instead of sleepiness.